RTL Nieuws

 RTL Nieuws is a Dutch television news service produced by RTL Nederland.
-The national and international news service produces 17 bulletins each weekday and six weekend bulletins for RTL4 and RTL Z, reaching a total audience of about 1.5 million people.
+The national and international news service produces 17 bulletins each weekday and six weekend bulletins for RTL 4 and RTL Z, reaching a total audience of about 1.5 million people.
 With the evening broadcast sometimes reaching over 2 million viewers.

 RTL Nieuws' main competitor is NOS Journaal, broadcast by the Nederlandse Omroep Stichting (Dutch Broadcasting Foundation) for public service television and radio.
 RTL co-operates primarily with the Flemish commercial television channel VTM and RTL Germany for international news coverage.

 Bulletins

 On weekdays, at 6:30am and on the hour and half hour between 7am & 9am, RTL Onbijtnieuws (RTL Breakfast News) bulletins are broadcast on RTL 4.
 An hourly daytime service of 15-minute bulletins airs on RTLZ between 8am and 5:30pm, featuring business news round-ups and 'normal' news.

-Seven days a week, three evening bulletins air on RTL4 in the form of a short 6pm bulletin, a main evening 20-minute programme at 7:30pm and a 10-minute late night bulletin at varying times.
+Seven days a week, three evening bulletins air on RTL 4 in the form of a short 6pm bulletin, a main evening 20-minute programme at 7:30pm and a 10-minute late night bulletin at varying times.
 The Sunday edition of the 7:30pm news also features a short review of the past week's events.

 In addition, RTL Nieuws produces an hourly daytime service called RTL Z combining news bulletins and business & financial updates on weekdays.
 A topical magazine programme, Editie NL, is also broadcast each weekday evening on RTL 4.